 - Notify ConTex that you are interested in applying for the fellowship.

-- Postdoctoral Fellows - 10 per year selected from either country
+- Postdoctoral Research Fellowships - 10 per year selected from either country

-Annual call for applications will be announced in November 2017 with a deadline of March 2018.
+The annual call for applications has been released with a deadline of March 16, 2018.
 Selected applicants will be notified in June 2018.
 Postdoctoral scholars seeking to pursue research at Mexican or UT System institutions will receive an annual salary and health insurance for up to a 12-month period.
 Fellowships are open to all areas of study.
 High priority areas may be defined in the call.

 - Faculty Fellows - Up to 9 per year from each country